 (Editor's note: Second in a series)

-Linda Moss Mines, Chattanooga-Hamilton County historian and member of the Tennessee Historical Commission, is regent, Chief John Ross Chapter, NSDAR.
+Linda Moss Mines, Chattanooga and Hamilton County historian, is vice chairwoman of the Medal of Honor Heritage Center and regent, Chief John Ross Chapter, NSDAR.